 Keeping your baby warm, safe and cosy on colder nights

-During the summer months it can be a struggle to keep your baby cool and comfortable at night time, and on those few hot days that we had in the UK this year, lots of babies and toddlers’ sleep suffered.
-Now that the nights are drawing in and getting cooler, we need to think about helping our little ones snuggle down, get nice and cosy and stay safely warm.
+During the summer months it can be a struggle to keep your baby cool and comfortable at night time, and on those few hot days that we get each year, lots of babies and toddlers’ usual sleep patterns can suffer.
+As nights draw in and get cooler, you can think about helping our little ones snuggle down, get nice and cosy and stay safely warm.
 There is no doubt that if your child is kept at the right temperature, it will have a positive effect on the quality of their sleep.

-Having a bath is a lovely way to warm up, and I always recommend a nightly one for babies and children, whether its winter or summer.
-As well as being a great sleep signal, research has shown that a warm bath helps towards a good night’s sleep.
+Having a bath is a lovely way to warm up, as well as being a great sleep signal, research has shown that a warm bath helps towards a good night’s sleep.
 After your baby’s bath, they need to be quickly dried and then dressed [or wrapped in a warm towel if they having a massage.]

 It is best for babies to be tucked up in bed within half an hour after coming out of the bath – any longer than that and they tend to get a “second wind” and then get over tired and fractious.